Ekitji/siem/dll/readme.md

 ### Writes to c:\temp\test.txt
 Many of the DLLs have exported functions from the real DLL.
-Try first with ctemptestplussound.dll and if its not working, you may need to export the functions and compile a own till with the functions.
+Try first with ctemptestplussound.dll and if its not working, you may need to export the functions and compile a own with the functions.

 ### ctemptestplussound.dll